OCC's Nursing Handbook

 • Information about the first day of your next clinical assignment, including the address of the hospital

-• Materials for your course, such as PowerPoints, Nursing Care Plan forms, APA Guidelines, and Medical Calculation practice problems
+• Materials for your course, such as PowerPoints, Nursing Care Plan forms, APA Guidelines, Medical Calculation practice problems, and ExamSoft as the testing platform

 • Notices of events or opportunities, such as scholarships and OCC NSA fundraisers